pharpend/harpending.org/pages/archlinux-orientation.md

 # #archlinux orientation

 12 September 2014
-last edited 14 September 2014
+Last edited 14 September 2014

 There are a number of unwritten rules on the Arch Linux IRC channel, so I figured I would write them out here.